SquadcastHub/squadcasthub.github.io/pages/mydoc/osnexus_quantstor.md

 ![](images/osnexus-quantastor_4.png)

+This should generate a test alert from OSNexus QuantaStor, in turn triggering an incident in Squadcast.
+This will confirm that the integration is working as expected.

-That is it, you are now good to go!
+That's it, you are good to go!
 Whenever an alert is generated in OSNexus QuantaStor, an incident will be created in Squadcast.
-When the alert is close in OSNexus QuantaStor, the corresponding incident will automatically get resolved in Squadcast as well.
+When the alert is closed in OSNexus QuantaStor, the corresponding incident will automatically get resolved in Squadcast as well.